 Luck is on our side; we make our noon flight.
 I soon find myself peering out the plane window as we fly over the Ponte 25 de Abril.
 I can’t help but wonder why a bridge that looks just like my hometown’s Golden Gate is in Lisbon.
 I take this as a good omen and feel we are at the start of the perfect Portugal itinerary.

 This post contains affiliate links.
 If you use these links to buy something, we may earn a commission.
 Please see our disclosure policy for full details.
 Thanks.

 First, a quick note for our readers.
 Please use the Table of Contents.
 There is a lot to write about a two-week trip to Portugal.
 And this is a long post.
 But, You don’t have to read this post in chronological order.
 Feel free to jump around, even leave, and then come back.
 Focus on the best places for what interests you the most.

 This was the perfect Portugal itinerary for us because we were not in a rush.
 You can see a lot of Portugal in less than two weeks.
 Even with a car and a road trip, there were parts of the country we did not see.
-I will discuss how you can shorten your journey or choose alternate regions to visit at the end of this post.
+At the end of this post, I will discuss how you can shorten your journey or choose alternate regions to visit.
 After all, the best part of travel is making it your own.